zamaudio/ptformat/README.md

 ptfformat
 =========

-ptfformat currently opens 98% of .ptf files and collects audio source/region/track information.
+ptfformat currently opens any .ptf file and collects audio source/region/track information.
+(PT9 .ptf not supported yet)

 The idea is to make ardour open ptf sessions.